-10 Things You Didn’t Know About Alex Van Halen
+10 Things You Probably Didn’t Know About Alex Van Halen

-Drummer Alex Van Halen of Van Halen may not get all the attention or accolades of his guitar genius kid brother Eddie, but he's responsible for providing the rhythm on some of the most popular rock anthems of the last thirty years.
-So, since it's Alex's 59th birthday today (May 8, 2012), maybe it's time to check out our 10 Things You Didn't Know About Alex Van Halen list:
+Alex Van Halen of Van Halen may not get all the attention or accolades of his guitar genius kid brother Eddie, but he's responsible for providing the rhythm on some of the most popular rock anthems of the last thirty years.
+So, maybe it's time to check out our 10 Things You Didn't Know About Alex Van Halen list:

 Originally, he was supposed to be the guitar player.